 It’s one of the less cute aspects of bringing home a canine companion—they will need veterinary care beyond basic check-ups and shots, and it can be expensive.
 Many veterinarians recommend starting a savings account for your puppy, or signing up for pet insurance.

-It’s a personal decision, but if you’re considering it, puppyhood is the best time to enroll your dog in an insurance plan, so it’s worth doing some research now to see if insurance is the right option for you.
+It’s a personal decision, but if you’re considering it, puppyhood is the best time to enroll your dog in an insurance plan, so it’s worth doing some research now and checking out pet insurance reviews to see which is the right option for you.
 Be sure to check into how much your premium will increase as your pet ages and what is and isn’t covered.

 A word about COVID-19

 Jeffrey says her clinic is seeing a lot of new puppies during the COVID-19 outbreak.
 “I worry these puppies will develop anxiety once their owners return to work.
 To help prevent this, I’d recommend owners start leaving their pets at home alone (crated, ideally) for short periods of time and slowly increase the time they are left alone.
 Very young puppies should not be left alone longer than an hour because they are unable to hold their urine for a long time.
 Older puppies can be left home for maybe four hours at most.
 Playing a radio or having a TV on may also help.”

 This is a lot of information to take in, and there is a learning curve involved when you adopt a dog.
 Taking care of these essential tasks now, however, can help set your puppy up for a lifetime of good health.

 Pet health is an important topic.
 That’s why The Farmer’s Dog editorial team carefully vets and reviews every piece of content we publish.
 We deliver evidence-based advice and medically reviewed facts that focus on pet nutrition, health, and well-being.
 The mission of this site is to help people provide the best care possible for their dogs by publishing only trustworthy, accurate, and timely health information from a group of passionate experts.